Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Upload/Sample Information Sheet.md

 Collection Time for samples collected before the infusion should be <= 0.

 ### Animal ID
-Matches to the Animal ID that this sample was collected from
+Matches to the Animal ID that this sample was collected from.

 ## Treatments Tab